Bruno Barreiro: 2020 Florida House of Representatives

+2021 Miami City Commission

+On June 4, 2021, Barreiro filed paperwork to challenge Joe Carollo for city commission district 3.
+He withdrew from the race on July 21.

 Electoral history

 Personal life

 He and his wife Zoraida are parents of two children, Bianca Fatima and Bruno Antonio.

 Barreiro is the owner of BABJ Investment Corporation, Marketing Vice President of Fatima Home Care and a Director of IUSA Partners, Inc.